The Rat Fan Club

 By Debbie "The Rat Lady" Ducommun

-Rat incisors are designed like chisels, with hard yellow enamel on the outside--the cutting edge--and softer white dentine forming the rest of the tooth.
+Rat incisors are designed like chisels, with hard yellow to orange enamel on the outside—the cutting edge—and softer white dentine forming the rest of the tooth.
 Because rat incisors grow continuously, overgrown teeth are a possible problem.
 You may have heard that unless a rat has wood or other hard material to chew his teeth will overgrow, but this isn't true.
 The teeth overgrow only if there is a medical problem which prevents normal tooth grinding.
 In healthy rats, the upper and lower teeth are lined up and keep each other sharp and the proper length by grinding together.

 If a tooth is knocked out of alignment, both it and the opposing tooth will become too long.
 Overlong teeth can rub sores in the mouth and prevent the rat from eating.
-The first symptom of a tooth or jaw problem, if the abnormal teeth aren't noticed, is usually weight loss.
-If you think your rat's teeth are abnormal, compare them to another rat's teeth.
+The first symptom of a tooth or jaw problem, if the abnormal teeth aren’t noticed, is usually weight loss.
+Abnormal teeth are usually crooked or uneven.
+If the teeth are straight and even they are probably normal.
+If you think your rat’s teeth are abnormal, compare them to another rat’s teeth.

 Trimming Overgrown Teeth

-The best tools for trimming teeth at home are dog toenail or human fingernail clippers.
-Your vet might be able to use a dental saw.
+The best tool to use is cat or bird toenail scissors.
 Keep in mind that any clippers used on teeth will quickly become dull and useless for nails.
 Teeth are brittle, so you can't really cut them.
 Instead, the goal is to get them to snap off in the right spot.
-Rarely, a tooth will split down it's length, but so far I haven't seen this cause any long term problems.
+Rarely, a tooth will split down its length, but so far I haven’t seen this cause any long term problems.

-It's best if one person can hold the rat while a second does the dental work.
-There are several ways to restrain your rat: you can wrap him in a towel, use a rat bag or straight jacket, or hold him in your hands.
-Some rats prefer one method over another.
-If using a towel, wrap it tightly so he can't get his hands out.
-If using your hands, let the rat stand on his hind legs on a table, then hold the head with one hand, and the rat's hands with your other hand.
-I find human fingernail clippers easiest to use when only one tooth is to be clipped, or if the tooth is very long.
-If a pair of teeth need to be trimmed, I prefer the guillotine-type dog clippers so I can cut both teeth at once.
-You can also use bird toenail scissors or dykes.
+It’s best if one person can hold the rat while a second does the dental work.
+To restrain your rat, you can try just holding him in your hands or wrapping him in a towel.
+If he still struggles, you can make a straight jacket (see below).
+If using a towel, wrap it tightly so he can’t get his hands out.
+If using your hands, try letting the rat stand on his hind legs on a table or on your chest or lap, then hold the head with one hand, and the rat’s hands with your other hand.

 All owners should check their rat's teeth occasionally to make sure they're normal.
 If your rat has missing teeth, malocclusion, or unevenly worn teeth, check the length of his incisors frequently to see if trimming is needed.